 Line voltage field wiring of any controls or other devices must conform to the temperature limitation of type TEW wire at 95°F, 35°C above room temperature.
+Use copper conductors with a minimum size of #14 awg.
 Use appropriate wiring materials for units installed outdoors.
 The wire size must be compatible with the total amp draw of the circuit.